RoboHydra HTTP client test tool

 Updates

-For updates and announcements related to this project, follow @robohydra on Twitter, subscribe to the development group on Google Groups, watch project robohydra on GitHub or subscribe to the RoboHydra channel on YouTube.
+For updates and announcements, follow @robohydra on Twitter, subscribe to the development group on Google Groups, watch project robohydra on GitHub or subscribe to the RoboHydra channel on YouTube.

 License and copyright

-This code is Copyright 2012-2013 Esteban Manchado Velázquez, and it’s released under the Apache 2.0 license.
+This code is Copyright 2012-2016 Esteban Manchado Velázquez, and it’s released under the Apache 2.0 license.
 Jacob Rask did all the CSS for the admin interface (and I stole it for this website).
-If you knew me you would be able to tell that I hadn’t written that CSS.

 This project started at Opera Software ASA as an internal tool to test some of our projects.
-Large parts of this code were (and still are) developed there, but as it’s pretty generic we decided to open source it.
-See Opera’s GitHub account for more open source goodies.
+Large parts of this code were developed there, but as it’s pretty generic we decided to open source it.